MuhammadMudassirRaza12345/MuhammadMudassirRaza12345/README.md

 ## About My Work

->The basic python begineers to advance  which i learn is [here](https://github.com/MuhammadMudassirRaza12345/PYTHON-FOR-BEGINNERS#readme)
+>The basic python begineers to advance level practice is [here](https://github.com/MuhammadMudassirRaza12345/PYTHON-FOR-BEGINNERS#readme)

 >The python task which i done taken from code with harry is [here](https://github.com/MuhammadMudassirRaza12345/Python_Practice_Code_With_Harry#readme)